Kashmiri cuisine: Paleolithic age

+Neolithic culture

+Even before the Megalithic culture that followed the Neolithic period, there is evidence of wheat, barley and lentil cultivation.
+Clear evidence for agriculture in the form of large domestic storages of grain and rachises of wheat and barley, as well as millets, were found after 2500 BC in Qasim Bagh in Kashmir.
+The Kashmir Valley contains multiple sites of the so-called Northern Neolithic, possibly dating as early as 3000 BC when climate became warmer.
+Excavations from Pethpuran Teng suggest a wider network of contact of this early population, and a significantly deeper time transition of broom-corn millets across the Inner Asian mountains.
+The date range returned from the lentil samples at Pethpuran Tang represent one of the earliest dated pulse crops from the region (c.
+2700 BC).
+While the valley is altitudinally comparable to other inter-montane agro-pastoralist sites in Central Asia, Kashmir's slightly lower latitude presented the valley as a geographic threshold where crops could be grown without the necessary introgression of traits allowing their cultivation in higher and more northerly regions.

 The range of tools recovered at the Neolithic site of Burzahom, in the district of Srinagar shows the men were skilled hunters with knowledge of implements for cultivation.
 Stone hearths have been found at ground levels, near the mouth of pits.
 The Period II (Ceramic Neolithic) structures show a dish with a hollow stand and a globular pot.
 Rectangular harvesters with a curved cutting edge have also been recovered.
 Presence of harpoons indicates fishing.
 The art-producing behaviour of Neolithic men is witnessed in a hunting scene, with human, a dog and a sun path diagram.

-Even before the Megalithic culture that followed the Neolithic period, there is evidence of wheat, barley and lentil cultivation.
+Mortar and pestle characterised by a rectangular cross-section are made of the same volcanic rock as used by the current Kashmiris.
 The presence of lentil explains that the people of Burzahom had wide contacts with Central Asia.
+Harvesters (both in stone and bone) with two holes for handling it indicate contacts with China.